-The Board comprises four directors – a joint chairman and CEO, Jeremy Asher, who has executive responsibilities, including the day-today management and financial control of the Company, and two non-executive directors: Peter Taylor and David M Thomas, the sole independent non-executive director.
+The Board comprises three directors – a joint chairman and CEO, Jeremy Asher, who has executive responsibilities, including the day-to-day management and financial control of the Company’s subsidiaries, and two independent non-executive directors: Paula Brancato and Mark Enfield.

 The Board is aware that the QCA Code advises that save in exceptional circumstances, the chairman should not also fulfil the role of chief executive.
 Given the current size and stage of the Company, Tower notes that this combined role is merited in the short-term, given current resource constraints although this will be monitored as the Company grows.

-The QCA Code also recommends that the Board include at least two non-executive directors who are identified as independent, and the Board will review further appointments as the Group’s scale and complexity grows.
+The QCA Code also recommends that the Board include at least two non-executive directors who are identified as independent, as Tower presently has, and the Board will review further appointments as the Group’s scale and complexity grows.

 There are formally constituted Audit and Remuneration Committees.
 There is currently no formal Nominations Committee as the Board participates in all relevant decisions.
 The Company will report annually on the number of Board and Committee meetings that have been held and the attendance record of individual directors in its annual accounts.